Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 The article was prepared and edited by: surgeon

-For the first time, the idea of imposing a hole that would communicate the intestinal cavity with the external environment in order to decompress it, received its practical implementation in the form of an enterostomy operation, which was performed on a patient with a strangulated hernia by the French surgeon Renaut in 1772.
-Washp in 1879 reported on the imposition of an unloading ileostomy on a patient with a stenosing tumor of the ascending colon.
+For the first time, the idea of imposing a hole that would connect the intestinal cavity with external environment for the purpose of its decompression, it received its practical implementation in the form of an enterostomy operation, which was performed on a patient with a strangulated hernia by the French surgeon Renaut in 1772.
+Vashp in 1879 reported the imposition of a discharge ileostomy on a patient with a stenotic tumor of the ascending colon.
 The outcome of the operation was unfavorable due to mercury poisoning, taken by the patient on the eve of the operation as a laxative.
-A favorable outcome after such an operation was first achieved by MausN in 1883.
-From that moment, enterostomy, as a method of treating intestinal obstruction, began to be used in medical institutions in Europe and America.
-In 1902, at the Congress of German Surgeons, Heidenhain reported on the use of enterostomy in six patients with paralytic obstruction, four of whom recovered.
+MausN first achieved a favorable outcome after such an operation in 1883.
+From that moment on, enterostomy, as a method of treating intestinal obstruction, began to be used in medical institutions in Europe and America.
+In 1902, at a congress of German surgeons, Heidenhain reported on the use of enterostomy in six patients with paralytic obstruction, four of whom recovered.
 By 1910, Krogis had already experienced 107 such interventions.
-The term "ileostomy" was proposed in 1913 by Brown, who reported the successful treatment of 10 patients with ulcerative colitis and intestinal obstruction in this way.
+The term “ileostomy” was proposed in 1913 by Brown, who reported the successful treatment in this way of 10 patients with ulcerative colitis and intestinal obstruction.
 In Russia, the use of ileostomy in the treatment of peritonitis and intestinal obstruction was supported by A.A.
 Bobrov (1899) and V.M.
 Zykov (1900).

-However, with the accumulation of clinical material, many surgeons began to treat such operations with restraint, which was associated with severe purulent-septic complications and high mortality after stomas.
-So, I.I.
-Grekov in 1912 recommended replacing enterostomy by emptying overstretched loops of the intestine by puncturing it, followed by suturing the puncture hole.
-By this time, the first reports of successful treatment of intestinal paresis with a probe inserted into the stomach and duodenum appear.
+However, as clinical material accumulated, many surgeons began to be cautious about such operations, which was associated with severe purulent-septic complications and high mortality after ostomy.
+Thus, I.I.
+Grekov in 1912 recommended replacing enterostomy with emptying of overstretched intestinal loops by puncture followed by suturing the puncture hole.
+By this time, the first reports appeared about the successful treatment of intestinal paresis using a probe inserted into the stomach and duodenum.

-Already in 1910, Westermann summarized the experience of treating 15 patients with peritonitis using active gastric aspiration.
+Already in 1910, Westermann summarized the experience of treating 15 patients with peritonitis using active aspiration of the gastric

 CHAPTER 2

-1Guest at the wounded in the stomach”, published in 1943.
-This technique was widely used during the Great Patriotic War in the provision of surgical care to the wounded in the stomach.
+1Guest among those wounded in the stomach,” published in 1943.
+This technique found widespread use during the Great Patriotic War in providing surgical care wounded in the stomach.

-In our country, the technique of decompression of the small intestine through a suspended ileostomy using long intestinal probes was developed in detail in the early sixties by Professor I.D.
+In our country, the technique of decompression of the small intestine through a hanging ileostomy using long intestinal tubes was developed in detail in the early sixties by Professor I.D.
 Zhitnyuk.
-Since then, it has been called "retrograde intubation of the small intestine according to I.D.
-Zhitnyuk" and has been successfully used in the treatment of peritonitis and intestinal obstruction for thirty years.
+Since then, it has been called “retrograde intubation of the small intestine according to I.D.
+Zhitnyuk” and has been successfully used in the treatment of peritonitis and intestinal obstruction for thirty years.

 With the advent of new designs of nasoenteric probes, many surgeons began to give preference to closed methods of intraoperative drainage of the small intestine.
-Even such proponents and pioneers of open drainage methods as O.H.
+Even such supporters and pioneers open methods drainage, like O.H.
 Wangensteen and J.W.
-Baker began to use nasoenteric drainage in the treatment of peritonitis and intestinal obstruction.
+Baker, began to use nasoenteric drainage in the treatment of peritonitis and intestinal obstruction.

-Thus, in the late fifties - early sixties, surgeons were already armed with a number of ways to de-
+Thus, in the late fifties and early sixties, surgeons already had in their arsenal a number of methods for de-

-Compression of the small intestine, and the intestinal probe, according to H.Hamelmann und H.Piechlmair (1961), has become the same indispensable tool in the operating kit, like a scalpel and tweezers
+Compression of the small intestine, and the intestinal tube, according to H.Hamelmann und H.Piechlmair (1961), has become as essential a tool in the operating kit as a scalpel and tweezers

-There is a single emptying of the small intestine and its long-term drainage.
-A single emptying is performed during the operation.
+There are single emptying of the small intestine and long-term drainage.
+A single emptying is performed during surgery.

 __________________ 69